Bad Nose Job: How to Fix Botched Rhinoplasty?

 An upturned nose at an odd or unnatural angle can occur when the cosmetic surgeon removes too much tissue from the front of the septum in an attempt to raise the nose.
 This can give the appearance of a "pig snout," which will be a significant aesthetic concern for patients.

-Correcting an upturned nose can be more complex and challenging than fixing the other issues arising from a botched rhinoplasty.
+Correcting an upturned nose can be more complex and challenging than fixing the other issues arising from a botched nose job.

 The bridge and tip of the nose are of the same width